-We have a universal shelf registration statement (the "2021 Shelf") on file with the SEC which allows the Partnership and EPO (each on a standalone basis) to issue an unlimited amount of equity and debt securities, respectively.
-The 2021 Shelf replaced our prior universal shelf registration statement, which was set to expire in March 2022.
+We have a universal shelf registration statement on file with the SEC which allows the Partnership and EPO (each on a standalone basis) to issue an unlimited amount of equity and debt securities, respectively.

 In addition, the Partnership has a registration statement on file with the SEC covering the issuance of up to \$2.5 billion of its common units in amounts, at prices and on terms based on market conditions and other factors at the time of such offerings (referred to as the Partnership's at-the-market ("ATM") program).
-The Partnership did not issue any common units under its ATM program during the three years ended December 31, 2022.
-The Partnership's capacity to issue additional common units under the ATM program remains at \$2.5 billion as of December 31, 2022.
+The Partnership did not issue any common units under its ATM program during the three years ended December 31, 2023.
+The Partnership's capacity to issue additional common units under the ATM program remains at \$2.5 billion as of December 31, 2023.